Courses

 • Mariana Mykyliuk, University of Salzburg, Quo vadis, Europe?
 Border controls within the Schengen area

-• Martin Christie, Internal secession, Scotland Case
+• Martin Christie, University of Ljubljana, Internal secession, Scotland Case

 • Nikica Kolar, University of Zagreb, Renationalization of nation through violence: Ethnic cleansing as a means of reconstruction of national identity